Lump sum payments

 A permanent impairment is one that remains stable and stationary after a period of time and is not likely to improve with further treatment.
 If a worker has a permanent impairment as a result of their work-related injury, they may be entitled to lump-sum compensation.

-A worker may ask to be assessed for permanent impairment or WorkCover Queensland may decide to have the worker assessed.
+A worker may ask to be assessed for permanent impairment or WorkCover Queensland (or a self-insurer) may decide to have the worker assessed.
 The percentage of permanent impairment is used to calculate offers of lump-sum compensation.

-- No, you are not required to have a solicitor to apply for permanent impairment assessment, as the decision of percentage is a medical decision made by an independent doctor.
+No, a worker is not required to have a solicitor to apply for permanent impairment assessment, as the decision of percentage is a medical decision made by an independent doctor.

-- Who determines how much money I am entitled to?
+Who determines how much money a worker is entitled to?

 - Last updated